Q: If I settle my car accident case out of court, will I be paid right away?

 - Negotiating with your health insurer, if necessary, to request forgiveness of any co-payments or deductible amounts you may have accrued.

 Here’s the bottom line: lots of our new auto injury clients come to Schmidt Kramer’s Harrisburg offices with a glum, “How much is this gonna cost me?” attitude.
-Many who collect their settlement checks are astonished that the help of our central Pennsylvania accident attorneys actually saved them money.
+Many who collect their settlement checks are astonished that the help of our Harrisburg accident attorneys actually saved them money.

-Now, of course every case is controlled by unique circumstances and we cannot make guarantees about your personal settlement, but if you would like to know more about our success stories and endorsements, call us at 717-888-8888 or 888-476-0807 toll-free to schedule your free, confidential case review.
+Now, of course every case is controlled by unique circumstances and we cannot make guarantees about your personal settlement, but if you would like to know more about our success stories and endorsements, call us at (888) 476-0807 toll-free to schedule your free, confidential case review.